Vibrant Peruvian Textiles: Woven Tales of Culture

 Alpaca Wool Andean Highlands Used for making warm clothing, blankets, and accessories Alpaca wool is highly prized for its softness, warmth, and hypoallergenic properties.

-Pima Cotton Coastal regions Used for making lightweight clothing and luxurious bed linens Pima cotton is renowned for its exceptional strength, durability, and silky feel.
+Pima Cotton Coastal regions Used for making lightweight clothing and bed linens Pima cotton is renowned for its exceptional strength, durability, and silky feel.

 Vicuña Fiber Andean Highlands Used for making high-end textiles, including luxury shawls and scarves Vicuña fiber is one of the rarest and most expensive natural fibers in the world, known for its incredible softness and warmth.